TasfiaZaima/Match-Win-Prediction-Model/README.md

 - Slight correlation (~51%) between toss winners and match winners.
 - Some venues host significantly more matches than others.

-Plots were generated to visualize team dominance and venue frequency.

----

 ## Model Development

 ### Model Selection Criteria

-The Random Forest algorithm was selected due to its interpretability, resistance to overfitting, and effectiveness with categorical variables.
+The Random Forest algorithm was selected due to its interpretability, resistance to overfitting and effectiveness with categorical variables.
 It is also suitable for imbalanced datasets when class weights are properly handled.

 ### Model Architecture